MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/quickstart-label-dnf-protectedemail.md

     To try the label for yourself, you can install the client by going to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe** from the Azure Information Protection page.

-For a full list of prerequisites for the service, see [Requirements for Azure Information Protection](requirements.md).
+For a full list of prerequisites to use Azure Information Protection, see [Requirements for Azure Information Protection](requirements.md).

 ## Configure an existing label to apply the Do Not Forward protection